How to accelerate product development in the automotive industry

 New technologies are disrupting traditional vehicle development

 Autonomous vehicle (AV) and ADAS development require substantial investment in time and budget to conduct the necessary research and development (R&D), product development, prove-out testing, and finally, release.
-But these new technologies are under heightened requirements to gain customer trust and pass regulatory body standards or risk noncompliance penalties, fines, and even criminal prosecution.
+However, these new technologies are under heightened requirements to gain customer trust and pass regulatory body standards or risk noncompliance penalties, fines, and even criminal prosecution.

 Increased regulations are forcing automotive companies to act